mfaulise/consulting/content/resume.md

 **Jan 2022 – Sept 2022**

-Aural Analytics hired me to help their data scientists author highly eective enterprise code, improve automation, and build better testing solutions.
+Aural Analytics hired me to help their data scientists author highly effective enterprise code, improve automation, and build better testing solutions.
-- Improve the eectiveness of the Data Scientists
+- Improve the effectiveness of the Data Scientists
 - Training in areas of code quality, testing, and automation

 **Technologies**: Python, AWS, Cloud Formation, Docker, Gitlab, and more